IcyyBits/IcyyBits.github.io/README.md

 🧑🏻‍💻Hoping to learn more about programming
 (Might make it my major actually when I get in a college) 🏫Not gonna drop out of college.
 I don't listen to "Android Tate" 📞If you wish to contact me for some reason.
-Here's hoe you can do that.
+Here's how you can do that.

 1. Email: mahirahaman74@gmail.com
 2. Another email: t32555615@gmail.com